Khammam: Governance

 The Khammam Municipal Corporation is the city's civic body.

 Khammam is one of Telangana's historical cities, with nearly 1,000 years of traceable history.
 It is the headquarters of the Khammam District.
 The town was constituted into a Municipality on 24 March 1942 and upgraded to a special grade municipality in the year 2001.
 Administratively, Khammam is divided into 11 revenue wards and 41 election wards.
-On 19 October 2012 Khammam municipality was announced as a Municipal Corporation, with a further 9 gram panchayats added around it which developed in business with the town.
+In 2012, the Khammam municipality was made a Municipal Corporation, with 14 additional gram panchayats being merged into the newly formed Khammam Municipal Corporation.
 Presently Khammam has 20 revenue wards and 60 election divisions.
 The Municipal Corporation has an area of 93.45 km2.